How to optimize and improve WiFi speeds in 4 steps

 *Internet download speeds may vary and are not guaranteed.
+Certain equipment may be required to receive advertised speeds.
 Observed speeds may vary based on device connection & other factors outside of Astound’s control.
-Gig Internet offers speeds up to 940 Mbps and certain equipment may be required.
 All advertised speeds are up to the stated speeds and are not guaranteed; speed may vary due to conditions outside of network control, including customer location, sites accessed, number of devices connected, customer usage, customer equipment and computer configuration, the level of overall traffic, and customer compliance with Astound usage policies set forth in the acceptable usage policy.
 See astound.com/yourspeed for why speeds may vary.
 Our FCC Network Management Disclosure makes available information regarding our network management practices and the performance and commercial terms of our Internet access services to enable you to make informed choices regarding the purchase and use of our services, in accordance with Part 8 of the Rules of the Federal Communications Commission (FCC).
 Modem required for internet service.
 We substantiate that the cable modem equipment provided, and the configuration of such cable modem, meets the broadband speeds advertised when attached to a wired connection based on SamKnows testing procedures.

 Not all services, speeds, packages, equipment, channels, tiers, pricing, streaming services, product offerings and product features are available in all areas.
 Offers valid only for new residential customers or previous customers with account in good standing who have not had our service within the last 60 days.
 All names, logos, images and service marks are property of their respective owners.
 Other restrictions may apply.

 Whole Home WiFi: Activation and installation not included.
-Up to $11.95 per month includes 1 eero base and 1 eero beacon/device.
-Each additional eero device beyond that is $5.00 per month, per device. © 2022 EERO LLC, SAN FRANCISCO, CA
+Up to $12.95 per month includes 1 eero base and 1 eero beacon/device.
+Each additional eero device beyond that is $5.00 per month, per device. ©2022 Amazon.com, Inc. or its affiliates. eero and all related marks are trademarks of Amazon.com, Inc. or its affiliates.
+Amazon.com c/o eero LLC, 660 3rd St. San Francisco, CA.